iamvijay98/CSS-border-Style-Generator/README.md

 * To make it convenient for users, the CSS code for the generated border style is displayed and can be copied to the clipboard with a single click.

-## Responsive Design:
+**Responsive Design:**

-* Ensuring that the app is responsive on various devices and screen sizes is crucial.
+* The project is built with a responsive design, ensuring that it works seamlessly on various screen sizes and devices.
-* React components can be designed to adapt and reflow content to provide an optimal user experience on both desktop and mobile devices.

 ##Responsive Design:##